Leviathan III

 Leviathan III is the nineteenth studio album by Swedish symphonic metal band Therion.
 It was released on 15 December 2023 by Napalm Records.
-It is the final part of the Leviathan trilogy of the band.
+It is the third and final part in the Leviathan trilogy, whose preceding albums, Leviathan and Leviathan II, were released on 2021 and 2022 respectively.

 Band leader Christofer Johnsson stated that this closure of the Leviathan trilogy would compile the most "experimental and adventurous" songs from that songwriting period.

 Lyrical themes

 The third part of the Leviathan Trilogy focuses on the apocalyptic themes, odes to the rulers of the underworld as well as on the mystical rituals of several mythologies and traditions from around the world.